linuxserver/docker-mods/README.md

     restart: unless-stopped
 ```

-### Known limitations

-* Translations will only update when rebuilding the base image (``docker-compose down && docker-compose up -d --rebuild``), a simple ``docker-compose restart`` is not sufficient.
-This is because the [Docker image of LinuxServer.io](https://github.com/linuxserver/docker-projectsend) does not work with mounted volumes inside ``/app/projectsend/``.
-As a result, translation development can be very uncomfortable using this approach.
-Sorry.

 ## Source / References
 I took inspiration from the Dockerfile of the [Grafana](https://github.com/grafana/grafana/) repository, especially [this file](https://github.com/grafana/grafana/blob/main/packaging/docker/run.sh).
 Thanks!